Arizona Certified Legal Document Preparer (AZCLDP)

 Types of Document Preparation by a Certified Legal Document Preparer

-The experience level and services offered by document preparers vary just like a notary or paralegal.
+The experience level and services offered by document preparers very just like a notary or paralegal.
 Therefore, it is important to find one that fits your legal document preparation needs.
-Paralegals often become a certified legal document preparer after gaining experience working for an attorney and have the desire to be independent.
+Paralegals often become certified legal document preparers after gaining experience working for an attorney and have the desire to be independent.
 This is why in Arizona an LDP is sometimes referred to as an Independent Paralegal.

 Wills and Trusts

 Providing a will, or guideline, on how you would like your property to be shared after your demise can help prevent needless legal battles, and protect your loved ones such as your spouse, children, and other beneficiaries.
 That said, it is important you prepare a will or trust as the case may be.
 Wills and trusts go hand in hand with the powers of attorney.
 Any paralegal or legal document preparer should be able to explain the documents.